-Fun fact - Anna Jarvis, the founder, was insistent that the apostrophe in “Mother’s Day” — is in singular possessive form, not plural possessive (Mothers’ Day), so we love and honour our own mother in the household.
+Fun fact: Anna Jarvis, the founder, was insistent that the apostrophe in “Mother’s Day” is in singular possessive form, not plural possessive (Mothers’ Day), so that we love and honour our own mother in the household.

-Many Singaporean mothers took an extended break from work, or even took on the task of caring for the family full time resulting in lower CPF balances.
-Here are 4 suggestions that you can consider to bolster your mother’s retirement plans, across some simple CPF transfers made online.
-Do take note of you and your Mother’s personal circumstances, because it is meant to be a personal gift.
+Many Singaporean mothers took an extended break from work or even took on the task of caring for the family full-time, resulting in a lower CPF balance for herself.
+Here are 4 suggestions that you can consider to bolster your mother’s retirement plans, through some simple CPF transfers made online.
+Do bear you and your mother’s personal circumstances in mind, as this is meant to be a personal gift after all.

 1. Top up her CPF SA/RA with cash

 Consider giving your mother a CPF Mother’s Day present by topping up her CPF account with cash.
-Your mother can enjoy the higher interest rates of CPF SA/RA, (up to 6% p.a.
-If she is above 55) which will help her build up her retirement nest.
+Your mother can enjoy the higher interest rates of the CPF Special Account (SA)/Retirement Account (RA), which goes up to 6% p.a. if she is above 55, helping her build up her retirement nest.